 - If your popovers are getting dark too quickly, you can move one of your oven racks up to the top and place a baking sheet on it to shield your popovers from the direct heating elements.

-This recipe is based on the popover recipe from King Arthur Flour.
+- This recipe is based on the popover recipe at King Arthur Flour.
 I love King Arthur as a resource for recipes, but I also LOVE their products.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.